DarienLibrary/website_content/content/_finished/reopening/reopening.md

 <div class="row">
 <div class="col-md-6">
 <h2 style="color:#009623;">Welcome to Darien Library Express Services!</h2>

-WiFi is available in our courtyard.
-Visits to the Second Level and Mezzanine are limited two-hours per day.
+WiFi is available in our courtyard. **Beginning Monday, November 23rd**, Darien Library will be open to visitors for quick 30-minute browsing and computer access.
 <br />
 <br />
 We do not have a date when full services and programs will resume.
 The health and safety of our community and patrons is our top priority and we will continue to abide by federal, state and local regulations and guidance.